BPowell1999/my-website/content/projects/tlp.md

 There is also something I call concessions available for this project.
 Concessions allow part of the purchase price to be drawn from a fund, making the purchase even more accessible to users who have financial struggles.
 Applications are considered on a case-by-case basis, and depend on factors like individual circumstances, the amount available in the fund and much, much more.

 I will endeavour to undertake fundraising activities when I am able - at present, COVID-19 makes many fundraising activities difficult.
-Additionally, anyone can [donate](https://checkout.square.site/merchant/ML72PZVSHDDP4/checkout/QPQ32BAQRLPXF5OHIAUPWMTE) to the fund at any time (via [Square](https://squareup.com)), if they'd like to support the project.
+Additionally, anyone can [donate](https://store.tequenikality.net/product/tlp-donate/) to the fund at any time (via [Square](https://squareup.com)), if they'd like to support the project.

 _**NOTE:** The concessions system is separate from regular offers and promotions.
 Standard offers like £25 off **are not** drawn from the concession fund._

 ## Getting one

 Laptops via this project currently cost £125.
-You can checkout a unit [here](https://checkout.square.site/buy/URVSPQVJJ55OMRP453ACVUEJ).
-All payments are managed by my provider, [Square](https://squareup.com).
-You can also purchase gift cards [here](https://squareup.com/gift/ML72PZVSHDDP4/order) if you'd like to help someone you know get a laptop.
+You can checkout a unit from my store [here](https://store.tequenikality.net/product/basic-laptop/).

 However, if you'd like to apply for a concession, please [contact me](/contact) whichever way is best for you and we'll work together to arrange something.

 ## Supporting the project

 The best way you can support the project is simply to spread the word on [Faceboook](https://www.facebook.com/sharer/sharer.php?u=https://bpowell.net/projects/tlp) and [Twitter](https://twitter.com/intent/tweet?url=https://bpowell.net/projects/tlp&text=) - the best thing for this project as of right now is people *knowing* about it.
-Additionally, if you'd like to help consumers get a concession, you can [donate to the fund](https://checkout.square.site/merchant/ML72PZVSHDDP4/checkout/QPQ32BAQRLPXF5OHIAUPWMTE) - in this case, every little *really does* help.
+Additionally, if you'd like to help consumers get a concession, you can [donate to the fund](#concessions) - in this case, every little *really does* help.
 Whatever you do for the project, I'm very grateful.
 If you're a local business, you can also support the project another way;

 ### Partnerships